Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 Think about that for a second.

 So if you grew up with a parent who was inconsistently available—sometimes warm, sometimes withdrawn—you learned to handle that particular flavor of emotional uncertainty.
-Your nervous system got good at it.
-Developed strategies for it.
+You got good at it.
+You built whole strategies around it.

-As an adult, when you meet someone who's consistently available and emotionally present, your system might actually feel... wrong.
+As an adult, when you meet someone who's consistently available and emotionally present, it might actually feel... wrong.
 Boring.
 Unexciting.
 Not enough "spark."

 That "spark" you're missing?
 Often it's just anxiety dressed up as chemistry.